sabroe/Topp-Standard/README.md

 Addressed is selected functionalities of Java SE 21 and Jakarta EE 11.

-As a foundation of most elements, I use Lombok, SLF4J and Java SE 9 modules.
+As a foundation of most elements, I use Lombok, SLF4J, Java SE 9 modules and Java SE 21.

 Started March 2024.